ev2900/RESTful_API_w_node-restful/README.md

 # RESTful API w node-restful
-A implementation of the node-restful library.
+An implementation of the node-restful library.
 A restful API with GET, POST, PUT and DELETE functionality built on a MongoDB databse model.

 Preview